Skip navigation

 ASA SSL VPN using Duo Access Gateway

 Duo Access Gateway reached Last Day of Support on October 26, 2023 for Duo Essentials, Advantage, and Premier customers.
-After that date, Duo Support may only assist with the migration of existing Duo Access Gateway applications to Duo Single Sign-On.
+As of that date, Duo Support may only assist with the migration of existing Duo Access Gateway applications to Duo Single Sign-On.
 Please see the Guide to Duo Access Gateway end of life for more details.

 Learn more about Duo Single Sign-On, our cloud-hosted identity provider featuring Duo Central and the Duo Universal Prompt.